josephsnyder/doc-test/Documentation/ImportGTM.rst

 ---------------------------------
 Some configuration within the VistA environment is necessary before you have a full VistA instance.

-Figure 70 shows the routine that need to be run to configure the VistA instance.
+The text below shows the routine that need to be run to configure the VistA instance.
 The ZTMGRSET routine will configure the VistA instance by renaming some system-specific routines.
 This is done using the command:

 .. parsed-literal::